MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

    To add this library to your linker input in the IDE, open the context menu for the project node, choose **Properties**, then in the **Project Properties** dialog box, choose **Linker**, and edit the **Linker Input** to add `legacy_stdio_definitions.lib` to the semi-colon-separated list.

    If your project links with static libraries that were compiled with a release of Visual Studio earlier than 2015, the linker might report an unresolved external symbol.
-These errors might reference internal stdio definitions for _iob, _iob_func, or related imports for certain stdio functions in the form of _imp\_*.
+These errors might reference internal stdio definitions for `_iob`, `_iob_func`, or related imports for certain stdio functions in the form of _imp_\*.
 Microsoft recommends that you recompile all static libraries with the latest version of the C++ compiler and libraries when you upgrade a project.
 If the library is a third-party library for which source is not available, you should either request an updated binary from the third party or encapsulate your usage of that library into a separate DLL that you compile with the older version of the compiler and libraries.

     > [!WARNING]
     > If you are linking with Windows SDK 8.1 or earlier, you might encounter these unresolved external symbol errors.
 In that case, you should resolve the error by adding legacy_stdio_definitions.lib to the linker input as described previously.